phil65/PrettyQt/docs/index.md

 from "TreeViewMxin", "AbstractItemViewMixin", "AbstractScrollAreaMixin", "FrameMixin", "WidgetMixin" and "ObjectMixin".

-To illustrate this, we will use our included models:
+To illustrate this, we will use some of our included models:

     from prettyqt import custom_models, widgets